No Kings is silly. But I love it.

 THESE are the times that try men’s souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now, deserves the love and thanks of man and woma…

 That said, sure, No Kings is constitutionally sound in the abstract.
 America fought a revolution to reject the power of kings, and at the lowest level of resolution, this protest is a rejection of monarchy.
 But another low-res characterization, just as fair, is that this is simply an anti-Trump protest.
 Most importantly, the coalition deploying it is riddled with a selective authoritarianism that undermines any moral seriousness it can ever hope to claim.
 Many of its loudest voices have spent decades offering apologetics, or at minimum studied silence, for regimes that make Trump’s executive overreach look more constitutionally scrupulous than Madison.
-The Bolivarian catastrophe in Venezuela, where Maduro presided over a hell of his own making until America ripped him out of his home with godlike power, drew no mass protests against his regime.
+The Bolivarian catastrophe in Venezuela — where Maduro presided over a hell of his own making until America ripped him out of his reality — drew no mass protests against his regime.
 Nor measured considerations about how to maintain international law when international law failed to stop Maduro in the first place, but would stand in the way of removing him.
-Rather, it drew calls of support for Maduro.
-Just as they cheered for Hamas after October 7, for Lenin when I met them in Seattle, for Cuba when things recently began to boil over there, and even Iran.
+But we did see calls of support for Maduro.
+Just as they cheered for Hamas after October 7, for Cuba more recently, and even Iran.

-Iran hangs gay citizens from cranes and guns down its own protesters, yet segments of this movement treat opposition to Tehran as inherently imperialist rather than, say, pro-human.
-The reflex to frame every American assertion of power as uniquely evil while treating genocidal anti-American psychopaths as complex figures deserving nuance … is not a coherent philosophy of liberty.
-It’s an aesthetic, and the aesthetic is “America bad.”
-Trump is not a king.
+Iran hangs gay citizens from cranes and guns down its own protesters, yet segments of this movement treat opposition to Tehran as inherently imperialist rather than pro-human.
+The reflex to frame every American assertion of power as uniquely evil, colonial, or white supremacist while treating genocidal anti-American psychopaths as complex figures deserving nuance is, shall we say, not a coherent philosophy of liberty.
+It’s an aesthetic.
+And to be clear, the aesthetic is “America bad.”
+And let’s also be clear: Trump is not a king.
 He’s a norm-breaking populist president operating within, and stress-testing, a constitutional system that still has courts, legislatures, a free press, and 9 million people in the streets on a single day proving that the system works.
 Calling him a king while lionizing actual dictators is not brave, it’s just stupid, and it hands Trump’s defenders the easiest rebuttal in politics: these people don’t actually oppose tyranny — they just oppose you.

 And yet, I recently met a young man in his 20s who’d been a protester in Hong Kong during the worst of it.
 Running from police, dodging tear gas, watching his city’s freedoms get crushed in front of his eyes.
 I had covered those kids, in Hong Kong and in Seoul, and they were my heroes.
-These were young people who put their bodies on the line for democratic ideals with no guarantee of anything but consequences.
+These were young people who put their bodies on the line for democratic ideals.
 It was inspiring to hear his stories.
-But it also brought home the reality of what it really means to face down a true authoritarian power.
+But it also reminds one of the true face of tyranny.
 Xi Jinping is a tyrant.
 Kim Jong-un is a tyrant.
-Putin, Maduro, Khamenei, all tyrants.
+Putin, Maduro, Khamenei, Akhundzada.
 But Trump is not a tyrant because he is not an absolute ruler.
-If you disagree, look up the word.
 He is not a king of any kind.
 Or a dictator.
 Or a Nazi.
 Or even the worst U.S. president (that dishonor probably goes to Buchanan or Harding).
-Near the end of our conversation, there was a cool moment when we had finished swapping stories from Hong Kong, and I had finished showering the young man with compliments, and I was giving him my contact info when he saw my name and said, “Wait … you’re the Radicalist?”

 Then on Saturday, an old friend from Chengdu visited.
 We hadn’t seen each other in eight years, and it was heartwarming to catch up.
 We talked about his work, his efforts to transfer from a student to a work visa.
 I asked him whether he ever worries about possibly being deported in the current climate.
 He said, “No, what can I do about it?”
 But then he acknowledged that things are so wild now, so unpredictable, that no matter how sure he felt, and however certainly he knew he had followed all the rules, there was a little fear that could creep in, if he let it.
 We had a few drinks.
 We talked about Chinese politics, and I expressed my admiration for China’s tiered electoral system, its “meritocratic democracy,” even if it was so corrupt and submissive to a dictator’s will that it meant nothing in the end.
 But the idea seemed nice.
 My friend laughed.
 I explained that things can be so perfect on paper, but if you don’t have the culture for it, it won’t really work because the laws of society emanate from the values and norms of the people, not the other way around.
 Then we talked about the No Kings protests and both agreed that these lovable weirdos were not going to affect anything.
 “If they think they are,” I said, “they’re a bunch of fools.”